 > 1992 - It was estimated that in San Martín Chiquito, only 1 in 30 children (3.3%) completed schooling through age 16.

 > Today, in Xela AID's Work-Study program, more than 90% of our students stick with us through age 16, and 100% are literate when they leave the program.
 We continue to work to bridge more of our children into technical schools and college, and will do so with your support!

-Outcome: Xela AID's Work-Study Program has vastly outperformed the norm, with 90% if its students staying in school through age 16 vs. just 3.3% without assistance, and 100% literacy vs. 40%* in the general populace (*WHO 2013 report).
+Outcome: LEAP Scholarship students and young adults vastly outperformed the norm, with 90% of participants staying in school through age 16 vs. just 3.3% without assistance, and 100% literacy vs. 40%* in the general populace (*WHO 2013 report).

 > 1992 - There were NO college graduates in San Martín Chiquito.

 > Today, there are 18 college graduates, with a dozen more in college or on a college track.
 Five of those are young women(a huge step for this community!).

 Outcome: We've not only produced San Martín Chiquito's FIRST college graduates, but we've only just begun.
 There are more than ONE HUNDRED AND SIXTY children now sponsored and in school, following in the footsteps of these determined children!